Infers/Infers/Docs/Tutorial.md

 val it : string = "([1], (2, [3; 4]))"
 ```

+How does this actually work?
+Let's find out.

 ### The resolution process, informally

-How does this actually work?
-It helps to look at the signature of the `Show`
+It helps to look at the signature of the `Show` class:
-class:

 ```fsharp
 type Show =